AlynxZhou/gnome-shell-extension-inotch/README.md

 If you love the Apple notch so much, you Apple fans just go to buy a real one!

+## Your notch has a fixed size of 250x60, which is bigger than my whole screen!

+Please ask Apple to make their camera smaller, I believe Apple will ask you to buy a bigger monitor in this case.

 ## [Other interesting FAQs you want to add here]…

 Send a PR.